-3. The scope and planning of both the external and internal audit for the year ended were satisfactory and reinforces the Company's internal control systems which are constantly and effectively monitored; and ikinwag
+3. The scope and planning of both the external and internal audits for the year were satisfactory, reinforcing the Company's internal control systems, which are consistently and effectively monitored.

-4. We have deliberated with the External Auditors, who have confirmed that necessary co-operation was received from management in the course of their statutory audit and we are satisfied with Management's response to the External Auditor's recommendations on accounting and internal control matters and with the effectiveness of the Company's system of accounting and internal control.
+4. We have discussed with the External Auditors, who confirmed receiving full cooperation from management during the statutory audit.
+We are also satisfied with management's response to the auditors' recommendations on accounting and internal control matters, as well as the effectiveness of the Company's accounting and internal control systems.